pvass24/k8s-kadence/flask-app-v3/README.md

 ## Overview

 This repository contains a simple Flask application designed to demonstrate the basics of containerization using Docker and orchestration using Kubernetes.
 The application greets users with a personalized message, "Hello {username} welcome to K8’s Kadence!", where the `{username}`, `{bg-color}`, & `{font-color}` is dynamically set through an environment variable.
 The goal of this project is to provide a hands-on experience for students learning about Docker, Kubernetes, and the principles of deploying applications in a containerized environment.
+The key difference with V3 vs V2 is we have added a way to gather metrics.
+We will be counting page visits as well as the duration of the requests.
 ## Features

 - **Personalized Greeting:** The application uses an environment variable to personalize the greeting message.